 (1) Switch Hold Removal Step 1 – Gaining CR

-(a) Once the gaining CR determines that the Customer requesting the move in is neither the Customer nor associated with the Customer subject to the switch hold, the gaining CR shall obtain the documentation listed in items (i) and (ii) below from the Customer to remove the switch hold.
+(a) Once the Gaining CR determines that the Customer requesting the move in is neither the Customer nor associated with the Customer subject to the switch hold, the Gaining CR shall obtain the documentation listed in items (i) and (ii) below from the Customer to remove the switch hold.
 For move ins associated with a Continuous Service Agreement (CSA), only documentation in item (iii) below is required.

 (i) A signed statement as set forth in Section 9, Appendices, Appendix J2, New Occupant Statement, or Appendix J3, Declaración De Nuevo Ocupante (New Occupant Statement – Spanish), from the applicant stating that the applicant is a new occupant of the Premise(s) and is not associated with the preceding occupant.
 All fields must be completed to be considered a valid submission; and